-Change - Through a similar focus grouping to map COK's collaboration and impact network to identify and explore with these other partners the potential for collective psychological resilience-bolstering efforts in response to specific climate risks.
+Change - Through a similar focus grouping to map COK's collaboration and impact network to identify and explore with these other partners the potential for collective psychological resilience-bolstering efforts.

 - COK Sodality Credit Union, Kingston, Jamaica: provision and management of microfinance packages for increased resilience from climate impacts; convening and coordinating loan officers and organizing aspects of data gathering - YAPU Solutions: Advisory as needed for climate risk-assessment tools and measures. - University of West Indies, Faculty of Medical Sciences (UWI): Evaluation and improvement support - Jamaica Psychological Society (JamPsych) and KAHLE Journey: Lead context and opportunity mapping with staff focus group(s) to: i) select an initial skills toolbox for COK to adopt, and ii) identify a potential larger civic network for COK to engage for broader community impact in this area.
-JamPsych in collaboration with Kingston-based KAHLEJourney has experience coaching laypeople on adopting mental health skills and identifying social and cultural assets that support that. - Billion Minds Project: Facilitation support to partners for overall project elements and alignment with Roadmap objectives.
-Paths - COK Sodality staff; current modes of recipient engagement, feedback, and assistance, and that of other civic and private sector potential anchors.
+JamPsych in collaboration with Kingston-based KAHLEJourney has experience coaching laypeople on adopting mental health skills and identifying social and cultural assets that support that. - Columbia University, Billion Minds Project: Facilitation support to partners for overall project elements.